 - a) Selection: Select a non-blocked entity, i.e. an entity that has not the STATUS value BLOCKED.
-The entity may be CONTROL, i.e. module control, or an element in , i.e. ALL-ENTITY-STATES, a test component. - b) Storage: Store the identifier of the selected entity in the global variable Entity.
+The entity may be CONTROL, i.e. module control, or a test component, i.e. an element of ALL-ENTITY-STATES. - b) Storage: Store the identifier of the selected entity in the global variable Entity.